YAKEcloud/yake-ansible/README.md

 # yake-ansible

 At the moment we only support Openstack as infrastructure and for DNS.
 Get in contact with us, if you need another Cloud.
+But it is possible to write your own cloudprofiles for AWS, Azure, or GCP (we have already implemented the extensions for this as an option).

 ## Installation